Aspect

 No address customization available.
 Random addresses are assigned automatically, often looking obviously auto-generated.
 This can trigger suspicion on signup forms that evaluate whether an email address looks legitimate.

-You can choose your own inbox name on the free tier, which gives some control over the address appearance.
-However, since free-tier inboxes are public, choosing a predictable name means anyone can guess it and access your messages.
-The custom naming feature is practically undermined by the public inbox model.
+You can pick your own inbox name on the free tier.
+This gives you some control over how your address looks.
+But since free-tier inboxes are public, choosing a predictable name means anyone can guess it and access your messages.
+In practice, picking a custom name offers no security benefit because every inbox is open for anyone to read.